VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+reader/+mfdaq/blackrock.m.md

   Returns the unique identifier of an ndi.ido object.

-Help for ndi.daq.reader.mfdaq.blackrock/id is inherited from superclass NDI.IDO
+Help for ndi.daq.reader.mfdaq.blackrock/id is inherited from superclass ndi.ido
 ```

 ---